Château d'Yquem Sauternes 2021 - 1er Cru Classé Supérieur

 Wine rated (2024 guide) 100/100

-Subtle, dreamy aromas of dried fruits such as apricot and mango, as well as fresh lemon and pear.
-Notes of caramel and tarte Tatin follow, with hints of banana, pineapple, mandarin and other tropical fruits.
-Full-bodied, yet lively and compact, this wine is surprisingly light despite its imposing structure.
-The tannins, present on the palate, meld perfectly, giving it a solid, diamond-like presence.
-The finish is taut, but promises remarkable persistence, with a slightly fleshy texture and lovely complexity.
-Touches of sweetness, clove and bitterness give it great complexity.
+Subtle, dreamlike aromas of dried fruits such as apricot and mango, but also fresh lemon and pear.
+Notes of caramel and tarte Tatin follow, with hints of banana, pineapple, mandarin, and other tropical fruits.
+Full-bodied, yet lively and compact, giving it a surprising lightness despite its imposing structure.
+The tannins, present on the palate, blend perfectly, giving it a solid presence, like a diamond.
+The finish is tense, but promises remarkable persistence, with a slightly fleshy texture and beautiful complexity.
+Hints of sweetness, clove, and bitterness give it great complexity.
 A dynamic wine.
 Approximately 54,000 bottles produced.
 Relatively modest harvest.
 148 g/L residual sugar.

 Yves Beck